Application Configuration

 to your

-logic ,'products','stores',etc. Even modifying the core in core/routing.py
+logic ,'products','stores',etc. Even modifying the core in core/routing.py.

-For both the 'POST' or 'PUT' method function, If the framework detects that you pass data in the request body such as: 'password' , it will automatically encode it with argon2 to make it secure.
-Body example :
+If the framework detects that you pass data in the request body such as:

 {